IBM/rhm-eddi-operator/README.md

     ![](images/eddidashboard.png)

-1. In the Bot Manager,<!-EM: Is this in E.D.D.I dashboard?--> you can see the Conversation ID of the chatbot that you deployed through API calls.
+1. In the Bot Manager in your E.D.D.I dashboard, you can see the Conversation ID of the chatbot that you deployed through API calls.

     ![](images/dashboard2.png)